cfu288/CellNeuro/Notes.md

   * **Voltage clamp** - allows you to measure how permeable a membrane is and how ions are moving across it in real time.
 2 electrodes needed inside cell.
 One to measure Vm, one to pass current.
     * one electron to measure Vm - info sent to voltage clamp circuitry
     * **Command voltage** - you tell the circuitry what you want Vm to be
-    * **voltage clamp circuitry** - look at Vm is, where you set it (command voltage), then pass current into cell to make them match using the second electrode
+    * **Voltage clamp circuitry** - look at Vm is, where you set it (command voltage), then pass current into cell to make them match using the second electrode
     * What you read out of the _voltage clamp_ is the _current_ it must pass into the cell to hold Vm at a certain level
     * Counteract current(I) from increased Vm from clamp. if AP threshold is not met, current only slightly changes to oppose current.
 Above threshold it activates an AP
     * Current over time plot: